casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

     --payment-amount [AMOUNT] \
     --session-path [WASM_FILE_PATH]/[File_Name].wasm
 ```
 - `NETWORK_NAME`: Use the relevant network name.
-Here we use 'testnet'
+Here we use 'casper-test'
 - `PATH_TO_YOUR_KEY`: Replace this with the actual path of your secret key
 - `PAYMENT_AMOUNT`: Gas amount in tokens needed for contract execution.
 If there are no adequate tokens, the deploy will not execute and return an error
 - `WASM FILE PATH`: The session-path argument should point to the location of your compiled ERC-20 WASM file